$27M Floyd family payout looms over Derek Chauvin trial today

-The judge presiding over the murder trial of Derek Chauvin has numerous options before him to weigh in the wake of the city of Minneapolis agreeing in the midst of jury selection to pay the George Floyd family $27 million.
+The judge presiding over the murder trial of Derek Chauvin said Tuesday he is weighing whether to delay or move the murder trial in the wake of the city of Minneapolis announcing in the midst of jury selection that it pay the George Floyd family $27 million to settle a lawsuit.

-The payout being made to settle the federal lawsuit brought against the city was announced last week as jurors were being questioned about whether they could impartially judge the evidence in the trial of Chauvin, who is charged with causing the death of Floyd late last summer after kneeling on his neck for more than 9 minutes.
+The payout being made to settle the federal lawsuit brought against the city was announced last week as jurors were being questioned about whether they could impartially judge the evidence in the trial of the fired police officer, who is charged with causing the death of Floyd late last summer after kneeling on his neck for more than 9 minutes.

+Hennepin County District Judge Peter Cahill said just before the midday break that he's considering a delay of the trial or having the proceedings moved to another city in the state.
+He added that he alone will question the seven jurors on Wednesday who were seated when the settlement was disclosed at a news conference.
+He wants to size up whether their ability to be fair to Chauvin has been compromised.

+Cahill said he does not intend to sequester the jury any sooner than when deliberations begin and will not award the defense additional peremptory strikes that can be used to excuse jury candidates.
+He reinforced that decision Tuesday afternoon, when the defense sought but failed to reclaim from the judge one of its peremptory strikes it felt forced to use in the morning, when one jury candidate said he heard about the settlement but pledged impartiality toward Chauvin.

 Cahill revealed that he spoke with Barnette and said what the Post reported "is not an accurate statement."

-The judge added that Barnette said he told the city, " 'We can't tell you what to do.
-There is no approval by this court.' "

-Cahill then said, "I think the city is trying to dump their responsibility back onto the court, where it doesn't belong."
+The defense also used a strike to excuse the morning's final jury candidate, a lover of the outdoors and fisherman, who said he could judge the evidence fairly and give Chauvin his constitutional right to a presumption of innocence even though he believes that the defendant murdered Floyd.

+"I think it's very difficult, based on what I've seen and what I've heard," he said, but it's something "I would definitely do."

-Also before jurors were brought in Tuesday, Cahill heard defense attorney Eric Nelson again attempt to admit into evidence a May 2019 arrest of Floyd, when pills were discovered and Floyd's demeanor was similar, leading to paramedics to be called.
+Also before jurors started being questioned, Cahill heard defense attorney Nelson again attempt to admit into evidence a May 2019 arrest of Floyd, when pills were discovered and Floyd's demeanor was similar, leading to paramedics to be called.

 According to the evidence, Nelson said, a paramedic warned Floyd that his blood pressure was extremely high, and if he didn't calm down he was at risk of a heart attack or stroke.
 Floyd's cause of death a year later is expected to be a key issue by the defense, which has claimed the death was medical in nature and not to be blamed on Chauvin.